 The wire size and breaker for heat pumps and air conditioners (AC) vary based on the tonnage.
 However, one might wonder how many amp breakers you need for a heat pump.

-Keep reading to find out more information and what wire and breaker sizes are needed for your central cooling system.
+Keep reading to learn about heat pump electrical requirements and what wire and breaker sizes are needed for your central cooling system or heat pump.

 How Many Breakers Will You Need?